Borough of South Coatesville

 Most curbside recycling programs collect four or more of these materials.
 Also, leaves twigs, and garden trimmings must be separated for composting (a process that produces a mulch).
 These materials take up valuable space in landfills and can interfere with the burning process in waste incinerators.

-Please contact The Chester County Solid Waste Authority to confirm which materials are included in your recycling program and how they should be prepared for collection.
+The summary chart shows what can and cannot be recycled, but a little bit of background on recycling might help.
+Please contact your local or county recycling coordinator to confirm which materials are included in your recycling program and how they should be prepared for collection.

 Glass is completely recyclable and saves precious energy resources.
 Making products from recycled glass uses less energy than starting from scratch.
 Recycled glass is made into new beverage bottles, food jars, insulation and other construction materials.